 OK—but what’s the right number for your agency?

-Later this month, I’ll share my benchmarks for agency Cost of Sales, as well as how much to pay for sales referral fees.
-Don’t miss out—subscribe to my newsletter for agency leaders, to hear as soon as those go live.
+Meanwhile, I’ve written followup articles that look at agency Cost of Sales and how much to pay for sales referral fees.
+Don’t miss out on future updates—subscribe to my newsletter for agency leaders, to hear as soon as they go live.

 Option 1: Cost of Marketing, as a Percentage of Revenue

 In short, I recommend you spend 7-20% of your agency’s revenue on self-marketing.
 But there are all kinds of ranges to consider; to frame things, I’ll share two general benchmarks, and then my agency-specific benchmarks.

 - This represents a COVID-related surge; in past years, the figure ranged from 7.9% to 9.3% of revenue.

 - B2B firms spend less on marketing than B2C firms… but in both categories, services-based companies spend a higher percentage of revenue on marketing versus product-based companies.

 - As of the June 2020 survey, B2B Services firms spent 12% of revenue on marketing.

 Yet nearly three-quarters of CMO Survey respondents had 100+ employees—so these results skewed toward [relatively] larger companies than most independent agencies.
 What about small[er] businesses, like yours?